kerta1n/snapclient-docker/README.md

 # Credits/info
 Image/configurations are taken from https://github.com/Saiyato/snapclient_docker.
 Built on Alpine to keep image as small as possible

+# Why didn't you use compose?
+F**k passing ENV into ENTRYPOINT.
+If you're able to fix this, please open a PR

 # Librespot + Snapserver
 [Github Repo](https://github.com/kerta1n/lssc)